Email List: When & How To Make Email Offers

-And a few other reasons that make even less sense then the two given above. ?
+And a few other reasons that make even less sense than the two given above.

 One client in particular held out for years from building a list until this last year when something changed in her business.
 She developed a product to sell whereas in the past she was only selling a service.
 We worked on an opt-in offer and started building her email list.
 Had she started growing her list when we originally talked about it, her list size could have easily been in the thousands vs. the few hundred she ended up collecting.
 This greatly limited the number of people she reached in her product launch.

-One of the biggest concerns my clients express when contacting their email list is not wanting to causes people to unsubscribe.
-It’s this fear that keeps them from emailing their list regularly or ever even making an offer to the people on the list.
+One of the biggest concerns my clients express when contacting their email list is not wanting to cause people to unsubscribe.
+It's this fear that keeps them from emailing their list regularly (or ever even) making an offer to the people on the list.